INTERESTING FACTS ABOUT MAKEMAKE !!!

 The International Astronomical Union (IAU) decides the rules to what makes a planet.
-If they do not fit the criteria they were giving the name of a dwarf planet.
+If they do not fit the three criteria required, they were giving the name of a dwarf planet.

-The three criteria required to be called a planet by the IAU are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and finally, it has to be able to clear the area around its orbit by pushing objects out of its way with its impressive size and gravity.
+The three criteria required to be called a planet by the IAU are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and thirdly, it must to be able to clear the area around its orbit, by pushing objects out of its way with its impressive size and gravity.